Sarkozy not seeking ECB mandate change, aides

 German government spokesman Steffen Seibert, asked about Sarkozy’s comment, told a regular news briefing in Berlin: “It is the core belief of the federal government ... that the role and office of the ECB be independent of encouragement and assistance from politics.
 And that’s well known in Paris.”

-The election race has descended in recent days into bickering over France’s economic health, with Sarkozy warning that an Hollande victory could scare off investors and Hollande saying any darkening of France’s credit outlook would reflect Sarkozy’s five-year term, not his own arrival in office.

-Hollande called in his own manifesto for the ECB’s mandate to be revised to add a responsibility for promoting growth, while radical presidential candidates have said the central bank should be allowed to lend directly to governments.
+Hollande has called for the ECB’s mandate to be revised to add a responsibility for promoting growth, while radical presidential candidates have said the central bank should be allowed to lend directly to governments.

 One Sarkozy aide, asking not to be quoted by name, said the president knew he would have “no chance” of getting the ECB’s mandate changed to include provisions for supporting growth.